-The Early Childhood Special Education M.A. program is designed for working professionals and courses are offered in three delivery options:
+The Early Childhood Special Education M.A. program is designed for working professionals and courses are offered in two delivery options:

 The EC/ECSE master’s program consists of 30 credit hours of coursework and up to six credit hours of practicum experience.
 Generous amounts of field experience are included in coursework to allow for a well-rounded graduate experience.

 Upon graduation, teachers can work with young children between birth and 8 years old in inclusive settings such as public schools, child care programs, early intervention programs (including Head Start and Early Head Start), and family support and home-based programs.

 According to The Job Search Handbook for Educators (2009) there is a shortage of ECSE professionals across the country.
 Thus, prospective teachers can be confident that they will be able to find positions and existing teachers will be able to increase their earning potential